 Oxygen Channel is like if PETA started manufacturing whaling ships.

-The only question we all have is not whether he harbors secret homosexual tendencies but whether he exhibits the qualities of a Marlboro Man or a Muffin Bear when trolling for strange in highway rest stop restrooms.
+The only question we all have is not whether Putin harbors secret homosexual tendencies but whether he exhibits the qualities of a Marlboro Man or a Muffin Bear when trolling for strange in highway rest stop bathrooms.

 And that is why tattoos on women are the equivalent of pimples on my ass—they only tell people information they would otherwise rather not know.
 In the latter case, the nature of my infrequent bathing habits.